nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 If you would like to have a brief introduction of the application's interface, head over to our [Interface Walkthrough](#3-interface-walkthrough) to better learn about CMC.

-If you are already a seasoned user of CMC, you can refer to [Command Summary](#7-command-summary) for a quick reference to all the commands available in CMC.
+If you are already a seasoned user of CMC, you can refer to [Command Summary](#8-command-summary) for a quick reference to all the commands available in CMC.

-If you are facing any problems with the commands or are unsure of anything, you may refer to the [FAQ](#5-frequently-asked-questions-faqs) for common questions, or refer to [Common Mistakes](#6-common-mistakes) for common errors our users may face while using the application.
+If you are facing any problems with the commands or are unsure of anything, you may refer to the [FAQ](#6-frequently-asked-questions-faqs) for common questions, or refer to [Common Mistakes](#7-common-mistakes) for common errors our users may face while using the application.

+<div style="page-break-after: always;"></div>

 ## 2. Quick start